Free Shipping on all orders over $150

 Photo by Kasia Serbin on Unsplash

-As a result of these changes, approximately two-thirds of women experience changes in hair density in midlife.
-It often creeps up on us (a bit like perimenopause) and frequently begins at the part line.
-Or, we may notice we have a thinner ponytail or bun.
+As a result of these hormonal changes, more than half of women experience changes in hair density during and after menopause.
+It often creeps up on us (a bit like perimenopause itself) and frequently begins at the part line.
+Or maybe you’ve noticed your once-mighty ponytail looking more like a sad little twist, or your bun could now be mistaken for a hair accessory rather than actual hair.

-And while it’s not uncommon to see men with receding hairlines or bald heads it’s less socially acceptable for females.
-And it often comes with a huge emotional impact.
+And while it’s not uncommon to see men with receding hairlines or bald heads, it’s less socially acceptable for women.
+The emotional impact can be huge—because let’s face it, our hair is often tied to how we feel about ourselves.

-Known as the growth phase, this is the time when hair is actually growing in and from the follicle.
-The follicle is the pore-like component of the skin that nourishes and produces the hair.
+• Anagen (The Growth Phase) Known as the growth phase, this is when hair is actively growing from the follicle.
+The follicle is essentially the pore-like component of your skin that nourishes and produces each strand.
+This phase typically lasts 2-8 years (with an average of 3-5 years).

 Read more about the process here.